OrbicCode/Dew-It/plan.md

 # Code Plan

 ## HTML / CSS
 - need to add structure with grids and flex - get the layout of the page 🟠
+- play around and decide colour palet

 ## input bar

 - need to figure out how to place button inside input 🟢
 - change colour of text in button and bar 🟢
 - change outline border 🟢
 - button colour change 🟢
+- add placeholder 🟢

 ## List Items

 - fix all sizing issues (buttons and bar) 🟢
 - fix misalignment, need to center 🟢
 - need to figure out how to <"i am a list item"...> so the list items can stay the same height
 - group the edit and delete button 🟢
- - add colour change animation when tick is pressed
+- add colour change animation when tick is pressed 🟠
- - add a hover animation
+- add a hover animation on list item
- - add hover colour changes to buttons
+- add hover colour changes to buttons 🟢
 - add scrolling capability

+## Widgets

+-